syncfusion-content/javascript-docs/js/Diagram/Tooltip.md

 ## Tooltip for a specific node/connector

 Tooltips can be customized for every node.
-Tooltip can be defined for individual node/connector using the  `tooltip` property of that node/connector.
+Tooltip can be defined for individual node/connector by using the `tooltip` property of that node/connector.
 In addition to that, you have to remove the **InheritTooltip** option from the `constraints` of that node/connector.
-Following code snippet illustrates how to customize tooltips for individual elements.
+The following code example illustrates how to customize tooltips for individual elements.

 {% highlight js %}

     var NodeConstraints = ej.datavisualization.Diagram.NodeConstraints;
-    //To customize tooltip for a node/connector
+    //Customizes tooltip for a node/connector
     var node = {
         //Remove InheritTooltip not to inherit the tooltip defined in model
         constraints: NodeConstraints.Default & ~NodeConstraints.InheritTooltip,
-        //Define mouse over tooltip for a node
+        //Defines mouse over tooltip for a node
         tooltip: {
             templateId: "nodetooltiptemplate"
         }
     };

-    //To disable tooltip for any node/connector
+    //Disables tooltip for any node/connector
     node = {
-        //Remove InheritTooltip not to inherit the tooltip defined in model
+        //Removes InheritTooltip not to inherit the tooltip defined in model
         constraints: NodeConstraints.Default & ~NodeConstraints.InheritTooltip,
-        //To disable tooltip for a node
+        //Disables tooltip for a node
         tooltip: null
     };